h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 Edit your Gemfile and remove the following line: `"jekyll", "3.2.1"`.
 Uncomment the following line by removing the `#`: `gem "github-pages", group :jekyll_plugins`

-The above locks the Jekyll version to that used by GitHub pages.
+The above two actions locks the Jekyll version to that used by GitHub pages.

 Use `sudo bundle update github-pages` to update to the version run by HitHub pages.